dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 and what the expectations are of the maintainer, there is still a succession problem!
 At some point, maintainers will either want to step away, or life will force them to move on, and the project will need to be handed off or will need a second maintainer.
-Where doees that maintainer come from?
+Where does that maintainer come from?
 They could still be another [Jia Tan][wired-jia-tan].
-If there was a magical pot of money paying for maintainence, then Jia Tan could still backdoor the project, _and get paid at the same time!_ What a gig!
+If there was a magical pot of money paying for maintenance, then Jia Tan could still backdoor the project, _and get paid for it!_ What a gig!

 Let's separate out the discourse about open source from the actual security steps consumers of open source should be taking.
 For security, there are